wmde/wikibase-release-pipeline/docs/operating/backup-and-restore.md

    done
    ```

 3. If you are backing up before an update, reset, or migration, return to that procedure and leave the services stopped.
-Otherwise, start Wikibase Suite again:
+Otherwise, start WBS again:

    ```sh
    docker compose up -d